 Your final grade will be based on your performance on the course's projects.
-Projects will be evaluated along the axes of correctness, design, and style.
+Projects will be evaluated along the axes of scope, correctness, design, and style, with the axes generally weighted in that same order.

 Website

 The address of the course's website is: